Who does the 90-day rule affect?

 This rule is for visitors to France who are not citizens of an EU or Schengen zone country.

-It's the same rule that was already in place for many citizens of non-EU countries – for example Americans and Australians – but began to be applied to British visitors after January 1st 2021, when the Brexit transition period ended.
+The rule has been in place for many years for citizens of several non-EU countries – for example Americans and Australians – but began to be applied to British visitors after January 1st 2021, when the Brexit transition period ended.

-British people who are resident in France are not covered by the rule (but do have to apply for a residency card in order to remain – more details here).
+British people who were full-time residents in France before December 31st 2020 are not covered by the rule (but do have to apply for a residency card in order to remain – more details here).

-British people who have dual nationality with another EU country – for example Ireland – will not be covered by the rule, provided they travel using their EU passport.
+British people who have dual nationality with another EU country – for example Ireland – are not covered by the rule, provided they travel using their EU passport.

 The main groups affected are tourists planning an extended stay and second-home owners.